-Environment selects the targeted activity and set how the whole task of AI is defined against it.
-Representation is a process to the conversion of the targeted activity into the format that can be processed through the training of ML frameworks or deep neural networks.
+The environment selects the targeted activity and sets how the whole task of AI is defined against it.
+Representation is a process of converting the targeted activity into the format that can be processed through the training of ML frameworks or deep neural networks.
 Hyperparameters are set and tuned for ML/DL process, and the dataset is ingested in the training process to process reasoning and develop knowledge while minimizing the penalty for error.
 The completed network is tested and then used to provide predictions on a new input dataset.

-As the start step defines the following pipeline, selecting a right set of the environment in the most representative manner is crucial.
-Specifically, for AFIRI, fundamental investment AI, what must be done first is to frame the fundamental investment process explicitly and to identify the distinct characteristics of the process.
+As the start step defines the following pipeline, selecting the right set of the environment in the most representative manner is crucial.
+Specifically, for AFIRI, fundamental investment AI, what must be done first is to explicitly frame the fundamental investment process and identify the distinct characteristics of the process.

 As touched, the challenge of artificial intellectualization is a composition of the two challenges: the cognitive functions of artificial intelligence and the human intelligence as the corresponding role model.
-The road toward AFIRI from the legacy fundamental investment research accompanies a journey to rediscover the details of the current process of value-oriented investment decision.
+Thus, the road toward AFIRI from the legacy fundamental investment research accompanies a journey to rediscover the details of the current process of value-oriented investment decisions.

 Difficult Judgement and Complex Decision